Powerlearnproject/se-assignment-day-2-git-and-github-bett306/README.md

 Forking vs. Cloning
 Feature	Forking	Cloning
-Creates a new repository on GitHub	✅ Yes	❌ No
+Creates a new repository on GitHub
-Links back to the original repository	✅ Yes	❌ No Allows pushing changes to the original repo	❌ No (unless with a pull request)	✅ Yes (if you have write access) Used for open-source contributions	✅ Yes	❌ No
+Links back to the original repository
+Allows pushing changes to the original repo
+Used for open-source contributions
 Cloning is useful when you need a local copy of a repository to work on, while forking is ideal when you want to contribute to a project but don’t have direct access to make changes.

 Scenarios Where Forking is Useful